-Shared-Use Path - A bikeway outside the traveled way and physically separated from motorized vehicular traffic by an open space or barrier and either within the highway right-of-way or within an independent alignment.
-Shared-use paths are also used by pedestrians (including skaters, users of manual and motorized wheelchairs, and joggers) and other authorized motorized and non-motorized users.
+Shared-Use Path - [Multiuse path designed primarily for use by bicyclists, pedestrians, and/or micromobility device users for transportation and recreation purposes.
+Shared use paths are physically separated from motor vehicle traffic by an open space or barrier.
+Shared use paths are sometimes referred to as paths.
+A bikeway outside the traveled way and physically separated from motorized vehicular traffic by an open space or barrier and either within the highway right-of-way or within an independent alignment.
+Shared-use paths are also used by pedestrians \(including skaters, users of manual and motorized wheelchairs, and joggers\) and other authorized motorized and non-motorized users.](#)

-Sidepath - A shared-use path located within highway right-of-way adjacent and parallel to a roadway.
+Sidepath - A [shared](#) [shared](#)-use path located within highway right-of-way adjacent and parallel to a roadway.